evacchi/evacchi.github.io/content/posts/2022-12-23-webassembly-for-the-java-geek.md

 ---

 <div style="padding: 1em; background: #eee">
 <b>Update (Aug 3, 2023)</b>.
 This post was originally published at <a href="https://www.javaadvent.com/2022/12/webassembly-for-the-java-geek.html">JVM Advent</a>.
 If you want to read a more comprehensive guide to language VMs, I strongly recommend <a href="https://www.neversaw.us/2023/05/10/understanding-wasm/part1/virtualization/">Chris Dickinson's series</a> and especially <a href="https://www.neversaw.us/2023/06/30/understanding-wasm/part2/whence-wasm/">part 2</a>.
-If you want see a recorded, more recent version of this content, <a href="https://www.youtube.com/watch?v=PRL05TZtxpM">check out my JNation talk</a>.
+If you want to see a recorded, more recent version of this content, <a href="https://www.youtube.com/watch?v=PRL05TZtxpM">check out my JNation talk</a>.
 </div>